mediamonks/documents/rest-api-specification.md

 In case IE8/9 that cannot POST cross-domain or cross-protocol requests, and using the postMessage solution is not an option, a NOT
 RECOMMENDED option is to do a GET request with all the data, and adding the ```_method```  query parameter to specify the real Request Method.

+In normal situations the [X-HTTP-Method-Override](#133-xhttpmethodoverride) request header MUST be used.

 ### 1.2.4 pagination
 There are 2 types of paginations that SHOULD be supported, Offset and Cursor based pagination.
 A paginated API call MUST implement one  of the two types, but MUST NOT implement both, as they each have their own features and limitations.